<!-- doc-length-limit: 1000 -->

 Explicit Resource Management#

-using and await using declarations (ES2026 Explicit Resource Management) are supported.
+using and await using declarations (ES2026 Explicit Resource Management) are supported in interpreter and bytecode mode.

 {